SticsRPacks/SticsRFiles/README.md

 remotes::install_github("SticsRPacks/SticsRPacks")
 ```

-The package will install the packages for you at the last release
+The package will install the packages for you at the latest release
 version.

 ### Or, install directly